claudiob/radiotagmap/README.md

 ## History ##

+v0.0.4  2009/09/17
+        Added a parameter to specify the path to the KML file to create

 v0.0.3  2009/09/17
         Moved state coords from an external YAML file to the same ruby file in order to avoid calling YAML.load which did not find the right path